Loannezhuang/Loannezhuang/README.md

 ## Hello, I'm Luyan! 👋

-- 🎓 I’m currently a Research Assistant at California State University - East Bay, pursuing a Master’s degree in Business Analytics.
+- 🎓 I’m currently a Research Assistant at California State University - East Bay.
-- 🔍 I have 3 years of experience as a SaaS Product Manager with a strong background in product design, data analysis, and user research.
+- 🔍 I have 3 years of experience as a SaaS Product Manager with a strong background in product design and data analysis.
 - 📊 I’m passionate about turning data into insights and solving real-world problems with analytics.
 - 🌱 Currently exploring advanced machine learning techniques and data visualization tools.
 - 🤝 Fun fact: Love meeting new people and hearing their stories.